 That’s why we created Our Gifted Kids.

-VISION: To create a global village of parents and carers of gifted children; to remove the stigma of being gifted and support parents to help their family thrive.
+VISION: To create a global village of parents, carers, experts and educators of gifted children; to remove the stigma of being gifted and support parents to help their family thrive.

-MISSION: To nourish parents and gifted children by creating a global hub for the gifted community; a safe space of belonging, resources and support.
+MISSION: To nourish parents and gifted children by creating a global hub for the gifted community, including parents, experts, educators, and all stakeholders; a safe space of belonging, resources and support.
 To advocate for gifted children and improve educational resources, support and community understanding.